eezstreet/SWATEliteForce/README.md

 	* New secondary objective: collect drug evidence.
 Static drug bags have been replaced with new ones that can be collected.
 		** The bags count towards the "Secure All Evidence" procedure.
 	* More equipment options.
 This includes a few cut equipment items, such as riot helmets.
-		** AI-controlled officers can carry more lightsticis.
+		** AI-controlled officers can carry more lightsticks.
 		** The player can carry armor and all helmet options in singleplayer.
 		** The player can select how many magazines they would like to bring in the mission.
 		** There is a new Advanced Information Panel in the loadout menu that lets you view information such as manufacturer, magazine size, etc.